IqraSayed2/Lavender-Lily/README.md

 - Browse products on the homepage
 - Add items to cart
 - Proceed to checkout
-- Select payment method (Razorpay/Ziina)
+- Complete payment (simulated - always succeeds)
-- Complete payment
+- Receive order confirmation

 ### For Admins: